STATE LOTTERY & GAMING CONTROL AGENCY

 The Sales and Marketing Division started as the Marketing Division, reformed as the Marketing and Advertising Division in 1997, and reverted to its original name - Marketing Division - in 1998.
 It reorganized as the Sales Division in 2001, and merged with the Creative Product Services and Communications Division to form the Lottery Division in July 2011.
 In 2015, the Marketing Division re-emerged as a separate division.
 When the Lottery Division was abolished in November 2021, functions of sales and marketing were joined together to form the Sales and Marketing Division.

-The Division plans and manages broadcast, digital and social media ads and promotions; as well as print and out-of-home advertising and promotional efforts.
-New Lottery games and products also are launched by the Division.
+The Sales and Marketing Division plans and manages broadcast, digital and social media ads; as well as print and out-of-home advertising and promotional efforts.
+The Division also plans Lottery game launches and promotions and oversees interactions with more than 4,300 retail locations across the state that sell Maryland Lottery tickets.

 Under the Division are eight units: Corporate Sales; Creative Services; Field Sales; Product Development; Retail Recruitment; Sales; Sales Force Automation; and Sales Support.